codecrafters-io/grep-tester/docs/grep-breakdown.md

 - The file is guaranteed to exist and contain a single line
 - Output should contain the full line that matches the pattern

-# Stage 2: Multiple-line file search
+# Stage 2: Multi-line file search

 In this stage, you'll add support for pattern matching on the contents of a single file, which will consist of multiple lines.

-## Pattern Matching
+## Single File Search

 `grep` should search for matches within a file.
 If matches are found, `grep` should print all matching lines to stdout and exit with status code 0. `grep` should process all lines in the file.
 If no match is found in the entire file, `grep` should print nothing to stdout and exit with status code 1.